Powerline adapters (last resort)

 As an Amazon Associate I earn from qualifying purchases.

-Powerline adapter kits on Amazon
+Powerline adapters (last resort) on Amazon

 Note: powerline is a ‘try it and see’ product.
 Buy from a seller with easy returns.